baherami/bookApp/README.md

 - The project is based on a template suggestion by Udacity.
 - Backend is developed by Udacity and the interface is accebile via BoookAPI file.

-## installati.n
+## Installation
-1. npm instal.
+1. `npm install`
-2. npm start
+2. `npm start`

+## Search Limits
+The API used for search is limited to a few keywords.
+Please check [search.md](reactnd-project-myreads-starter/SEARCH_TERMS.md) for the latest keywords.